School Science / IB Arts Commerce

 19 Yishun Innova JC 18 19

 Lower scores indicate more competitive entry.
-Cut-off points are the L1R5 aggregate scores.
+These JC cut off points 2026 are L1R5 aggregate scores based on previous JAE posting results.

 School Open House Date